davosian/home-cluster-v2/README.md

 nomad run nomad/jobs/traefik.nomad

 # check that you can reach the traefik dashboard through curl or a local browser
-# use a ZT client ip to connect.
-If it is not working, try the other client IP
+# use a ZT client ip to connect
 curl -L http://$ZT_CLIENT_1_IP:8081

 # check that you can reach the load balanced app
-# again, experiment with all client ips
+# use a ZT client ip to connect
-# execute 6 times to see how the servers and/or ports change
+# execute 4 times to see how the servers and/or ports change
 curl http://$ZT_CLIENT_1_IP:8080/myapp

 # check that load balancing is working